Homeland-Community/NetLimiterPatcher/README.md

 # NetLimiter Patcher

-A tool to patch NetLimiter executable files.
+A tool to patch NetLimiter "Licence".

 ## Compatibility